Cambridge District Scout Archive

 Written by GSM W A Mackrow of the 12th Cambridge

 The conversion was a major undertaking of 12000 hours work over 14 months, by the Senior Sea scouts, Senior Scouts and Rovers of the 12th.
 One of the major donors was John Murrish, the founding SM of the Group.
+On completion the boat was valued at £2000 1947 and by 1954 was ‘marked down to realistic price ‘ of £800.
+Smaller boats and marine gear were deemed to depreciate at a rate of 20% a year in the Group accounts whereas land based gear depreciated at 10% a year.

 A log of a fortnights cruise in 1951 along the rivers of East Anglia is retained in the Cambridgeshire Collection and many details of the cruise have been incorporated into other articles on this site.
 ‘Mac’ was definitely ‘Skip’ when on board.
+One cruise at least went to Bedford.

 The boat was eventually sold in 1956 and became a House Boat on the Thames.